hawkinsw/CPPTimes/writing-functions.md

 WRONG.

 If you look closely at the code above, you will notice that there are several errors!
 In particular, the code refers to `file_a` in places where it should refer to `file_b`.
 Why did that happen?
 It happened because I was sloppy when I was copying and pasting the code.
-Because the code to open the two files was nearly identical I got carried away and didn't pay close attention!
+Because the code to open the two files was nearly identical, I got carried away and didn't pay close attention!

 But there are more problems with the code above than just that.
 As we've said before, programmers are lazy.
 It took the programmer "twice" as long to code the program above because they had to retype the same code twice.
 More importantly, what if the user requests changes to the names of the files that the program manipulates?
 The programmer will have to track down all those instances (and make sure not to miss any) and make the appropriate changes.
 Finally, consider what happens if the programmer finds a bug in some code that they have copied and pasted?
 They will have to remember all the places where they duplicated the code and fix the error in every. single. place.
 Not good at all!